iExecBlockchainComputing/deploy-workerpool/README.md

 # Context

-This repository contains the necessary files to set up a scheduler (also known as core) and its workers.
+This repository contains the necessary files to set up a scheduler (also known as the core service) and its workers.